 But, where do you start when you aren’t even sure where the problem might arise?

 Licensed producers and processors need to dive deeper than simply testing their vape liquids.
-There are multiple places where things can break down – Is the battery leaching metals?
-Is your vape device running too hot for your formula?
-Is it doing what you think it is doing?
-Does it function the same over time?
+There are multiple places where things can break down:

 There are four main challenges when it comes to testing cannabis vape products:

-- Multitude of puffing parameters required to test device delivery
+- Multitude of puffing parameters required to test device delivery.

-- Stringent procedures are necessary to avoid contamination
+- Stringent procedures are necessary to avoid contamination.

-The good news is, the teams at Labstat have been testing vape devices for decades.
-Our experts have developed a comprehensive testing protocol specifically for cannabis vape devices, to help you mitigate risk and protect your customers.
-Whether you’re just beginning the product development phase, or your products are already on the market, we partner with your internal teams to meet your unique needs.
+The good news is, the team at Labstat has been testing vape devices for decades.
+Our experts have developed a comprehensive testing protocol specifically for cannabis vape devices to help you mitigate risk and protect your customers.

 Your ability to obtain reliable, defensible product data, has never been more critical.
 Rest assured, we’re here to help.
-As a world leader in smoke and vapour analysis we’re experts at obtaining consistent and meaningful data to support your business.
+As a world leader in smoke and vapor analysis we’re experts at obtaining consistent and meaningful data to support your business.

-Derived from the regulations and standards governing tobacco and e-cigarettes, the Labstat Vape Testing Protocol™ identifies chemical risks associated with both the cannabis extract, and the resulting vapour emissions.
+Derived from the regulations and standards governing tobacco and e-cigarettes, the Labstat Emissions Testing Protocol identifies chemical risks associated with both the cannabis extract, and the resulting vapor emissions.
 And it works with any vape device.

-The Labstat Vape Testing Protocol™ is a phased testing approach designed to answer these key questions:
+The Labstat Emissions Testing Protocol is a phased testing approach designed to answer these key questions:

 - Is the product performing as designed (i.e. delivering compounds of interest as intended); and